Excellent Realistic (Contemporary) Fiction Books for Kids

 Worser by Jennifer Ziegler

-Worser is floundering after his mom’s stroke left her unable to talk and his exuberant artsy aunt is taking care of them.
-He still finds solace in words and grammar but it’s not the same without his mom.
-Worser invites the Literary Club, run by a girl he has a crush on, to meet at the used bookstore.
-Slowly, he begins to share his love of words with other word-loving kids.
+Worser is floundering after his mom’s stroke left her unable to talk.
+He finds solace in words and grammar, but it’s not the same without his mom.
+Worser attends the Literary Club, run by a girl he has a crush on and begins to share his love of words with other word-loving kids.
 As he develops friendly connections with the other group members, he finds that he likes being part of something and having friends.
 Then, jealousy leads him to a terrible decision that changes everything –but maybe the lessons learned will be what he and others need.

 Louisiana’s Way Home by Kate DiCamillo